-If you’ve recently encountered some feeling of loss and emotional upheaval, it can trigger a flare-up.
-It’s imperative to find ways to channel grief and release stress.
+If you’ve recently encountered feelings of loss and emotional upheaval, it can trigger a flare-up.
+Therefore, it’s imperative to find ways to channel grief and release stress.

 While there are many valuable foods among fruits and vegetables, vegetables from the nightshade family can cause inflammation.
 These can include various types of peppers like bell peppers and jalapenos.

 Simple carbs like sugar can also be a source of inflammation, so cutting back on them would be a good idea for you if you want to avoid flare-ups.